Quickstart

 A stream

 Liquidsoap provides many functions for creating sources from scratch (e.g. playlist), and also for creating complex sources by putting together simpler ones (e.g. switch in the following example).
-Eventually, sources are plugged into outputs (typically named output.*) which continuously pull the source’s content and output it to speakers, to a file, to a streaming server, etc. These outputs what brings life into your sources.
+Eventually, sources are plugged into outputs (typically named output.*) which continuously pull the source’s content and output it to speakers, to a file, to a streaming server, etc. These outputs are what bring your sources to life.

 That source is fallible!